Marinass27/Arkanoid/README.md

 - We decided to build this game as a group project because it contained many aspects that we deemed interesting: collisions, score counting, game management and user input.
 - This version of Arkanoid is different from others because it's possible to select the amount of cells, their size, and the position they take in the screen.
-This is thanks to the fact that we made the dimensions and positions in the x,y axis of the blocks adjust to those of the container block.
+This is possible due to the fact that we made the dimensions and positions in the x,y axis of the blocks adjust to those of the container block.
 - This project helped us learn a great deal regarding intervals, game management, collisions, score count, position restart, and victory/defeat management.

 ## How to play